Rubroshorea smithiana

-Shorea smithiana (called, along with some other species in the genus Shorea, light red meranti) is a large emergent rainforest tree species in the Dipterocarpaceae.
-Shorea smithiana is endemic to Borneo.
+Rubroshorea smithiana (called, along with some other dipterocarp species, light red meranti) is a large emergent rainforest tree species in the family Dipterocarpaceae.
+The species is endemic to Borneo.
 It is threatened by habitat loss.
 The tallest measured specimen is 82.3 m tall in the Tawau Hills National Park, in Sabah, Borneo.

+The species was first described as Shorea smithiana by Colin Fraser Symington in 1938.
+In 2022 Peter Shaw Ashton and Jacqueline Heckenhauer placed the species in genus Rubroshorea as R. smithiana.